Camp Chef Woodwind WiFi 36

 Full Review – Camp Chef Woodwind WiFi 36-Inch Pellet Grill

-Camp Chef is one of those little companies that somehow manages to make an impact.
+Camp Chef is one of those little companies that somehow manage to make an impact.
 They have been involved in the outdoor cooking business for years, starting with small camp stoves.
 Now they have a full array of products including some popular pellet grills.
 When Camp Chef introduced their Woodwind series they were on to something.
 These pellet grills offer a lot for a very good price.
 They accomplish this by contracting with Chinese factories to mass produce and hold down costs.

-Since high temperature direct grilling has become the feature to own in pellet grills, this model has a sliding deflector plate that lets you cook directly over the pellet fire.
-There are some limitations to this cooking method, mostly in area, but it is good that you can sear a steak on this unit.
+Since high-temperature direct grilling has become the feature to own in pellet grills, this model has a sliding deflector plate that lets you cook directly over the pellet fire.
+There are some limitations to this cooking method, mostly in the area, but it is good that you can sear a steak on this unit.
 Of course, this is a pellet grill which makes it a good smoker.
 You can hold temperatures down to 160 degrees F or crank it up to high and get to nearly 500 degrees.